AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 - If you ever get permission denied errors, let us know.  nbgrader does not support multiple instructors editing the same files that well, but we have tried to patch it in order to do this.
-We may still have missed some of the points here.
+We may still have missed some things here.

 - nbgrader is `not secure
   <https://github.com/jupyter/nbgrader/issues/483>`__, because it runs